TikTok Tips and Best Practices for Brands in 2022

 Translation?
 Business accounts are restricted to TikTok’s pre-approved audio, full-stop.

-Below is an example of a branded video featuring a trending song from the CML.
-This post from Levi’s shows how businesses can incorporate commercial audio into their content.
+Below is an example of a branded video featuring a trending song from the Commercial Music Library.
+This post shows how businesses are meant to incorporate audio into their content.

 ♬ Caramel Latte - Prod.
 By Rose